urbit/awesome-urbit/README.md

 ## Tools

 - [Sigil Generator](https://sigil.azimuth.network/) — a tool for generating PNG or SVG sigils in different colors and sizes.
+- [Venetia](https://github.com/tylershuster/venetia) — a simple command-line utility for generating a list of planet names issuable from an Urbit star.

 ## Development